Arlene-Riona/data-ingestion-in-azure-dsai3202-lab2/README.md

 The project follows a modular Azure ML pipeline design where each stage is isolated to ensure independent execution, easy debugging, and reusability across experiments.

+### Feature Engineering Pipeline (Lab 4 — Re-run)

+Lab 4 was revisited to introduce the deployment split and to ensure all four dataset partitions contain the full set of engineered features and the `overall` label column.
+The primary aim of re-running Lab 4 was to produce the new deployment split; the `overall` label fix was a side effect of correcting the feature pipeline output.
+All four merged datasets were registered as versioned Azure ML Data Assets:

+- `amazon_review_merged_features_train`
+- `amazon_review_merged_features_val`
+- `amazon_review_merged_features_test`
+- `amazon_review_merged_features_deploy`

 ### Training Job Submission

 The training job is submitted to Azure ML using a CLI-driven job definition (`train_job.yml`).
 This job:

-- Runs on Azure compute cluster
+- Runs on an Azure ML CPU compute cluster
-- Executes `train.py`
+- Executes `train.py` with explicit `--resource-group` and `--workspace-name` flags
 - Logs outputs to MLflow
-- Stores trained model as `model.pkl`
+- Stores the trained model as `model.pkl`

 ### Hyperparameter Sweep